 Keep our promises to seniors.
 After a lifetime of hard work, every senior deserves a secure and healthy retirement.
 Yet every year the career politicians in Washington try to dismantle Medicare and Social Security, attempting to balance the budget on the backs of our seniors.
 I will fight any attempt to privatize Social Security or turn Medicare into a voucher system.

-Instead of finding ways to benefit banks and speculators, we must take steps now to strengthen and secure Social Security for this and future generations.
+Instead of finding ways to benefit the billionaires and bankers on Wall Street, we must take steps now to strengthen and secure Social Security for this and future generations.
 In Congress, I will fight to:

 It’s time to build an economy that works for everyone, not just the wealthy few.

 Increase the nation’s minimum wage.
 No one who works full time should live in poverty.
 California is leading the way by raising the minimum wage, but Congress continues to ignore the issue, widening our nation’s income gap and making it harder for families to get ahead.

-Stop handouts and tax breaks for big banks and corporations to grow our local economy.
+Stop giving handouts and tax breaks to big banks and corporations.
 Instead of giving handouts to big banks and tax breaks to corporations that ship jobs overseas, we need to focus on projects that grow our economy and create jobs right here in the 25th District.
 The Antelope Valley is a leader in aerospace, and when we support the aerospace industry, we’re able to create well-paying jobs while investing in our national security.
 Building a water recycling facility here in the District would provide much needed water security should California experience another devastating drought.
 We also need to invest in our roads, bridges, water infrastructure, and renewable energy sources to stay ahead and create the jobs of the future.

 End wage discrimination.
 Everyone deserves equal pay for equal work regardless of race or gender.
-It’s time to end wage discrimination so that every American worker earns what they deserve.
+It’s time to end wage discrimination so that every American worker earns what he or she deserves.